rbirkaur23/lambdafunction/README.md

 # lambdafunction
-A lambda function that returns square of elements in the list.
+An example of lambda function that returns square of elements in the list.